astampoulis/makam-paper-funpearl/makamcode/04-gadts.md

 specialize their type variables, and this remains so for type-checking the whole rule.

 But alas!
 Is it not type specialization during pattern matching that is an essential feature of the GADTs of your land?
-Maybe that means that we can use Ad-Hoc Polymorphism not just to do `typecase`, but also to work with GADTs in our land?
+Maybe that means that we can use Ad-Hoc Polymorphism not just to do `typecase` but also to work with GADTs in our land?
 Consider this!
 The venerable List that Knows Its Length:

 ```makam